chef/chef-web-docs/layouts/shortcodes/delivery_integration_ldap_configure.md

     $ sudo automate-ctl reconfigure
     ```

-Once Chef Automate is set up, you will have a usable **LDAP** option in
+Once Workflow is set up, you will have a usable **LDAP** option in the
-the Chef Automate **Users** page that allows you to find users through
+Workflow **Users** page that allows you to find users through your LDAP
-your LDAP database.
+database.